Getting Away? 8 Things That Should Be in Your SuitcaseArticle posted in: Lifestyle

 Once you get through TSA, a bottle of water can cost you an arm and a leg, and the price point might keep you from pulling the trigger.
 And flying causes faster dehydration than plain old walking around—the pressurized air in the cabin is much less humid than the air you’re used to breathing.
 The Centers for Disease Control and Prevention (CDC) also says that staying hydrated can help fight off jet lag.

-Bringing along a resuable bottle means you can hit the water fountain for a cost-free fill-up as soon as you’re through security.
+Bringing along a reusable bottle means you can hit the water fountain for a cost-free fill-up as soon as you’re through security.
 And that can help with your weight loss, especially if you chow down before you board: In a study from Virginia Tech, participants who drank 16 ounces of water before meals for 12 weeks lost 36 percent more weight than those who didn’t drink.

 3. A snack to crush your cravings